anoduck/Biber-OpenBSD/README.md

 ../dist/openbsd_amd64/biber-2.8.amd64-openbsd7 --validate-control --convert-control test
 ```

 When this completes without an error, you have successfully built biber.
+You should be able to move it to
+`~/bin` or `~/.local/bin`, and have it execute without error.

 ### Caveats

-The drawback to this approach of building biber, is biber must remain in the user’s home folder in
+- The drawback to this approach of building biber, is biber must remain in the user’s home folder in
 order to locate it’s required libraries.

+- In order to remain usable, you will unfortunately be bound to having perlbrew installed on your system until
+  the end of time.

 ## Author